0xShad3/SimNetMon/README.md

 # SimNetMon
-Small and simple Netowrk monitoring written in Python3 that you can control via a Discord Bot remotely.
+Small and simple Network monitoring written in Python3 that you can control via a Discord Bot remotely.

 ## Simple Script to monitor your network